MeROS: SysML-based Metamodel for ROS-based Systems: MeROS metamodel

 \section{MeROS metamodel}

-MeROS metamodel is formulated according to the requirements described in the previous section.
-Subsequently, the allocated requirements are mentioned in square brackets as [RX], where X is the requirement number.
-Sec. \ref{sec:metamodel-composition} presents MeROS blocks structural composition, sec. \ref{sec:metamodel-communication} describes inter-component communication.
-From the metamodel perspective, the Structural aspects [R2] are formulated in both sections, while behavioural [R1] in the latter.
+MeROS metamodel is formulated according to the requirements discussed in the previous section.
+Sec.~\ref{sec:metamodel-composition} presents MeROS blocks' structural composition, and sec.~\ref{sec:metamodel-communication} describes inter-component communication.
+From the metamodel perspective, the structural aspects [R2] are formulated in both sections, while behavioural [R1] is in the latter.
 The diagrams comprise selected requirements being allocated to expose the MeROS metamodel development process.

-The MeROS diagrams were created in the Enterprise Architect development tool within the SysML project [R8] organised in three packages [R6.1] (Fig. \ref{fig:meros_project_packages_pkg}): (i) Requirement Model related to requirements formulation and analysis, (ii) MeROS -- the metamodel itself, (iii) Rico Controller -- the exemplary application of MeROS.
+The MeROS diagrams were created in the Enterprise Architect development tool within the SysML project [R8] and organised in three packages [R6.1] (Fig.~\ref{fig:meros_project_packages_pkg}): (i) Requirement Model related to requirements formulation and analysis, (ii) MeROS -- the metamodel itself, (iii) Rico Controller -- the exemplary ROS~1 application of MeROS described in sec.~\ref{sec:application-example}.
 The stereotypes are introduced in MeROS metamodel with the dedicated MeROS profile [R6.2].